AirshipWeb/airship-website/site/blog/airship-update-november-2019.md

 ## **GET INVOLVED**

-Want to get involved?
-This [page](https://www.airshipit.org/community/) lists everything you need to know.
+This [page](https://www.airshipit.org/community/) lists everything you need to know to get involved and start contributing.

+If you have any news related to Airship, for example, if your organization has started to use it or contribute to it, please share that with the [Airship community mailing list](http://lists.airshipit.org/cgi-bin/mailman/listinfo/airship-discuss) as well.

-Get involved and start contributing—we want to hear from you!
+We want to hear from you!

 [**Airship Technical Committee**](https://wiki.openstack.org/wiki/Airship/Airship-TC)